 Top 10 California high school football playoff games this week; Analysis, breakdowns, predictions

-It's a big state this Cali-four-ni-yay, better known as California, the Golden State.

-The high school playoff season is in full force, with a few sections already determining champions and automatic bids in the CIF State Championships.
+Top 10 California high football playoff games roundup: De La Salle, St. John Bosco survive, Mater Dei romps

 CALIFORNIA GAMES OF THE WEEK